brycepj/scrawl/README.md

 Shorthand for git add -all && git commit -m ${new Date()} && git push

 ### status
-A correlary of git status.
-Gives you an of what you've got in your notes repo, and what's dirty.
+A correlary of `git status` or scrawl notes.
+Gives you an idea of what you've got in your notes repo, and what's dirty.

 ## config